bbelderbos/cli_alarm/README.md

 ## Ideas for improvement

+- [ ] Store the default sound file in a more accessible location like `~/.config/cli-alarm/alarm.mp3` or similar.
-- [ ] Play an configurable audio message so you know what the alarm is for
+- [ ] Play an configurable audio message so you know what the alarm is for.